tikonen/energy_price_meter/README.md

 Application was designed to run an vintage analog voltage meter to show the current price of kWh.

-Configuration of WiFi credentials, URL and other parameters can be done over serial terminal (115200-8-N-1) that can be activated by keeping the programming button pressed while powering up.
+Configuration of WiFi credentials, URL and other parameters can be done over serial terminal (115200-8-N-1) that can be activated by pressing and keeping the programming button pressed within 1 second from powering up.

 **NOTE** Do not leave serial adapter connected on normal operation.